rmoehn/farlamp/supamp-reamp.md

   than recursive questions.
 But this limits capability, doesn't it?
 I suspect that at some point feeding questions to oneself is necessary to become more intelligent.
 Then the question becomes: when and when not to decompose?
-See [@CSASumpAmp, p.
+See [@CSASupAmp, p.
 6 ‘Recursive model architectures’] for going deeper into this.

 ## Determining the rewards